cryptitalk/ContextPilot/README.md

 ![Alt Text](https://storage.googleapis.com/cryptitalk/gemini_fast.gif)

 A Visual Studio Code extension that helps manage contextual information within the editor, allowing users to interact with an AI service for enhanced coding experiences.

 ## Features

-- **Context Management**: Easily add, view, and delete context from your code editor.
+- **Context Management**: Easily add, view, and modify context from your code editor.
 - **Clipboard Integration**: Add text directly from your clipboard to the extension's context.
 - **AI-Enhanced Coding**: Use AI-powered services to interpret the context and provide coding insights.
+- **Support for Multiple AI Services**: Configurable settings to integrate with OpenAI and Google Gemini AI services.

 ## Requirements

-This extension requires an OpenAI API key to interact with AI services, and only ChatGPT plus is supported.
+This extension don't requires an API key to interact with AI services.
+Compatible services include both OpenAI (including ChatGPT plus) and Google Gemini and others if they are supported in the future.

 ## Installation

 To install ContextPilot:

-Go to vscode market place and install from there.
+1. Go to the Visual Studio Code Market Place.
+2. Search for "ContextPilot".
+3. Install the extension.

 ## Usage

 After installing the extension, the following commands will be available:

-- `Add Context`: Add the currently selected text to the context.
+- `Add Selected Context`: Add the currently selected text in the editor to the context.
 - `Add Clipboard Context`: Add text from your clipboard to the context.
-- `Get Context`: Retrieve and display the stored context.
+- `Get Context`: Retrieve and display the stored context, and interact with AI.
-- `Set LLM Key`: Save your OpenAI key for AI-powered features.

 ## Configuration

-No additional configuration is needed other than setting up your OpenAI API key with the `Set LLM Key` command.
+You can configure the extension by going to the extension settings in Visual Studio Code and setting the following:

+- `contextCode`: For storing the context data to be persistent across sessions.
+- `tempContextCode`: For temporarily holding context information to be sent to the AI service.

 ## Extension Settings

-Include if your extension adds any VSCode settings through `contributes.configuration`.
-For example:
+This extension contributes the following settings:

-- `contextCode`: A setting for storing the context data.
+- `context-pilot.contextCode`: A setting for storing the context data.
-- `tempContextCode`: Temporarily holds context information to be sent to the AI service.
+- `context-pilot.tempContextCode`: A setting for temporarily holding context information.

 ## Known Issues